joewilliams007/GeoQuiz/README.md

 - [x] get extracts and much data already offline for each country
 - [x] view location of country on a map
 - [x] locate game, guess location of country
+- [x] new: zoom in and out with rotating bezel on map (tested on gwatch6 classic)
+- [x] new: back-swipe-action disabled on map
 ## Download

 [Click to download apk](https://github.com/joewilliams007/GeoQuiz/blob/master/app/release/app-release.apk?raw=true)